Nursing

 Licensure

-All nursing students graduate with a bachelor of science degree in nursing.
+All nursing students graduate with a bachelor of science degree.
 To obtain initial licensure as a Registered Nurse, students apply to the State Board of Nursing in the state in which they plan to practice.
 In addition, students register to take the National Council Licensure Examination (NCLEX) at a conveniently located testing center.

 All students are expected to pass the licensure exam on the first attempt.
 Application procedures vary by state.
 Information may be obtained on the National Council of State Boards of Nursing website: http://www.ncsbn.org.